Today I’m going to show you exactly how to do an SEO audit in 2024.

 First, check out the top 10 results for a keyword that you want to rank for.

-For example, I recently published a piece of content called: “27 Ways to Increase Website Traffic in 2018”.
+For example, I recently published a piece of content called: “27 Ways to Increase Website Traffic”.

 Before I wrote a single word, I analyzed the first page for keywords like “how to get more traffic”: